The hotel where Ted Bundy murdered Lynette Culver

 The police were initially misled by reports that the 12-year-old had taken a bus to the Indian reservation at Fort Hall, which is just north of Pocatello.

-However, it seems that this information was either false or inconsequential to the case.
+However, it seems as though this information was either false or inconsequential to the case.

 Confession

-This newspaper clipping from the Leader-Telegram was published on January 28th, 1989—four days after Ted Bundy was strapped into an electric chair and executed.
+This newspaper article from the Leader-Telegram was published on January 28th, 1989—four days after Bundy was strapped into an electric chair and executed.

 Although Bundy claimed that he dumped Culver's body in the Snake River, he was unable to give investigator Russ Reneau an exact location.
 As a result, the authorities did not have enough information to warrant a search.